 (American, born 1954)

-African-American artist Nanette Carter was born in Columbus, Ohio.
-After moving with her family to New Jersey, she began taking art classes at the Montclair Museum and pursued art during high school.
-She traveled around Europe with the American Institute for Foreign Studies before enolling at Oberlin College in Ohio in 1972.
-There she majored in Fine Art and Art History, and studied abroad in Perugia, Italy.
-In 1978, she recieved a Master of Fine Arts degree from the Pratt Institute of Art in Brooklyn, New York.
+Carter began taking children’s art classes at the Montclair Museum in New Jersey.
+In 1972, she received a Bachelor of Arts degree in Fine Art and Art History from Oberlin College in Ohio.
+During that time, she also traveled around Europe and North Africa, and studied in Perugia, Italy.
+In 1978, she received a Master of Fine Arts degree from the Pratt Institute of Art in Brooklyn, New York.
 She currently serves as an associate adjunct professor of art at the Pratt Institute in Brooklyn.